 Additional local nonprofits laying the foundation for Aspen's embrace of the environment include Aspen Center for Environmental Studies (ACES), Aspen Valley Land Trust, Independence Pass Foundation, and Wilderness Workshop.

 For visitor information, visit www.aspenchamber.org, or call 1.888.290.1324 or 970.925.1940.

 About Aspen, Colorado – Aspen, Colorado is an authentic, historic mountain town that is renowned for its year-round outdoor lifestyle, cosmopolitan cultural calendar, and bustling downtown ambiance.
 With an endless array of arts, culture, dining, and nightlife, Aspen is defined by an urbane feel that belies its small-town charm.
-An Aspen vacation is an experience that energizes the mind, body, spirit, whether soaking in mountain splendor and 300 days of annual sunshine, learning a new skill, feeding a fascination, or simply absorbing the mountain spirit.
-Located 18 miles east of Independence Pass on the Western Slope of the Continental Divide, Aspen is nestled in the heart of the White River National Forest at the confluence of the Roaring Fork River, Hunter Creek, Maroon Creek, and Castle Creek, and encircled by the peaks of the Elk Mountain Range in the central Rocky Mountains.
+An Aspen vacation is an experience that energizes the mind, body, spirit, whether soaking in mountain splendor and over 200 days of annual sunshine, learning a new skill, feeding a fascination, or simply absorbing the mountain spirit.
+Located 18 miles west of Independence Pass on the Western Slope of the Continental Divide, Aspen is nestled in the heart of the White River National Forest at the confluence of the Roaring Fork River, Hunter Creek, Maroon Creek, and Castle Creek, and encircled by the peaks of the Elk Mountain Range in the central Rocky Mountains.
 Aspen/Pitkin County Airport (ASE) is conveniently located only three miles from downtown Aspen.
 For visitor information, a complete calendar of events, or to book an Aspen vacation, visit www.aspenchamber.org, or call 1.888.290.1324 or 970.925.1940.